 Midcentury Modern Design

-A look at one of the most influential design movements of the 20th century
+YLiving takes a look at one of the most influential design movements of the 20th century.

 At the end of the two world wars, global resources were limited yet new technologies made manufacturing easier and more innovative.
 In Europe, the International and Bauhaus styles had taken hold, stripping the flamboyance of earlier days down to the bare basics.
 In Brazil, brise soleils sun-shading techniques opened up buildings to nature.
 Everywhere, function was as important as form, and in architecture from Finland to Florida the structure of a building was proudly undressed in public, revealing its core.